-The Harris County Public Health (HCPH) Lead Hazard Control Program is committed to eliminating lead-based paint hazards in Harris County housing units.
-HCPH is funded by the U.S. Department of Housing and Urban Development (HUD) to administer the Lead Hazard Control Program.
-The Program’s activities include:
+The Environmental Public Health division of Harris County Public Health (HCPH) is committed to eliminating lead-based paint hazards in Harris County residences built before 1978.
+The U.S. Department of Housing and Urban Development (HUD) funds the HCPH Lead Hazard Control Program whose objectives include:

-- Educating health care professionals and families of children about the hazards of lead poisoning and the methods of reducing the sources of lead
+- Educating health care professionals and parents about the hazards of lead poisoning and the methods for reducing the sources of lead

-- Identifying and assessing housing units with lead-based paint hazards
+- Identifying and testing residences with lead-based paint hazards

-- Providing lead hazard reduction and relocation (when necessary) for families in housing units
+- Providing lead hazard reduction and relocation for residents (when necessary)

 Harris County Service Areas

-All housing units must be located within the Harris County service area, which includes unincorporated Harris County and the following cities: Pasadena, Baytown, Bellaire, Deer Park, Galena Park, Humble, Jacinto City, Katy, LaPorte, Morgan’s Point, Seabrook, Shoreacres, South Houston, Tomball, Waller, Webster and West University Place.
+All residences must be located within the Harris County service area, which includes unincorporated Harris County and the following cities: Baytown, Bellaire, Deer Park, Galena Park, Humble, Jacinto City, Katy, LaPorte, Morgan’s Point, Pasadena, Seabrook, Shoreacres, South Houston, Tomball, Waller, Webster and West University Place.